 Explanation: Maximum shear force is 3/2 × F/a×a ( a = side of square)

 2. A simply supported beam of span 8 metres carries a udl of 16 kN/m at a point out of 60 kN acting at it’s centre.
 Calculate the maximum shear force.

 3. The ratio of creep strain to elastic strain is known as ___________

 c) Creep coefficient

 d) Creep variable

-Explanation: Creep is defined as plastic deformation under constant load or stress the creep Coefficient which is defined as the ratio of ultimate creep strain to the elastic strain at various ages of loadings.
+Explanation: Creep is defined as plastic deformation under a constant load or stress the creep Coefficient which is defined as the ratio of ultimate creep strain to the elastic strain at various ages of loadings.

 4. Poisson’s ratio for high strength concrete is __________

 Explanation: Poisons ratio varies between 0.1 for high strength concrete and 0.2 for weak concrete.
 Usually it is taken as 0.15 for strength design and 0.2 for serviceability conditions.

 5. Partial safety factor for concrete is taken as ____________